-The Programme will seek synergies, consistency and complementarities with other Union instruments, inter alia with the programmes in the areas of home affairs, health and consumers, education and research.
+The Programme will seek synergies, consistency and complementarities with other Union instruments, inter alia with the Justice programme and with programmes in the areas of home affairs; employment; health and consumer protection; education, training, youth and sport; communication; information society; enlargement, in particular the Instrument for Pre-accession Assistance and the funds operating under the Common Strategic Framework (CSF funds).
 Duplication with activities under these other programmes will be avoided, and resources may be shared between the Justice programme and the Rights and Citizenship Programme to achieve common objectives.

 1.6.
-Duration and financial impact ☑ Proposal/initiative of limited duration - Proposal/initiative in effect from 01/01/2014 to 31/12/2020 - ☐ Financial impact from 2014 to 2020 and further ☐ Proposal/initiative of unlimited duration Implementation with a start-up period from YYYY to YYYY, followed by full-scale operation.
+Duration and financial impact

+☑ Proposal/initiative of limited duration

+- Derived Proposal/initiative in effect from 01/01/2014 to 31/12/2020 - I Financial impact from 2014 to 2020 and further

+□ Proposal/initiative of unlimited duration

+- Implementation with a start-up period from YYYY to YYYY, - followed by full-scale operation.

 1.7.
+Management mode(s) envisaged20

-Management mode(s) envisaged 25 ☑ Centralised direct management by the Commission ☑ Centralised indirect management with the delegation of implementation tasks to: - - □ national public-sector bodies/bodies with public-service mission - □ persons entrusted with the implementation of specific actions pursuant to Title V of the Treaty on European Union and identified in the relevant basic act within the meaning of Article 49 of the Financial Regulation ☐ Shared management with the Member States □ Decentralised management with third countries ☑ Joint management with international organisations (as specified below) If more than one management mode is indicated, please provide details in the "Comments" section.
-Comme ents The po essibility to use an existing executive agency for the full or partial implementation of the
+\blacksquare Centralised direct management by the Commission

+Centralised indirect management with the delegation of implementation tasks to:

+- ☑ executive agencies - \square bodies set up by the Communities21 - ☐ national public-sector bodies/bodies with public-service mission - □persons entrusted with the implementation of specific actions pursuant to Title V of the Treaty on European Union and identified in the relevant basic act within the meaning of Article 49 of the Financial Regulation

+□ Shared management with the Member States

+Decentralised management with third countries

+☑ Joint management with international organisations (as specified below)

+If more than one management mode is indicated, please provide details in the "Comments" section.

+Comments